Why Wire?

 wire.
 As a

-two branches held by a giver wire will teeter-totter
+result, the two branches held by a giver wire will

-back and forth as you attempt to position the
+teeter-totter back and forth as you attempt to

-branches.
-It is far more desirable to wire as shown
+position the branches.
+It is far more desirable to

-so that there is sufficient vertical anchoring.
-Once
+wire as shown so that there is sufficient vertical

 When one

-figures, wire is brought out the branch to pass the
+the next two figures, wire is brought out the branch to

-existing wire.
-Note that to go one direction, the wire
+pass the existing wire.
+Note that to go one direction,

 Tie-Downs